Pratik0781/stock-trade-signal-app/README.md

 # Stock Trade Signal App

-A machine learning based web application that helps users analyze stock market trends and generate buy or sell trade signals using technical indicators and predictive models.
-The system provides stock insights through an interactive and user-friendly dashboard.
+A machine learning based web application that helps users analyze stock market trends and generate buy or sell trade signals using historical stock data, technical indicators, and predictive models.
+The project is deployed online with an interactive Streamlit dashboard.

 ## Live Demo